Pratik-Talegaonkar/cp-java-solutions/README.md

 - Improve logic, speed, and implementation skills
 - Revisit mistakes and patterns over time

-Most solutions are written with clarity in mind, but the main focus is **learning**, not perfection.
+Most solutions are written with clarity in mind, but the main focus is learning.

 ---

 ## 📂 What You’ll Find Here

-- Solutions to problems from the **CP-31 Sheet (TLE Eliminators)**
+- Solutions to problems from the CP-31 Sheet (TLE Eliminators)
 - Contest problem solutions (whenever I participate)
 - Code written primarily for correctness and efficiency
 - Occasional comments or notes where something interesting or tricky came up